jonasweinschuetz/data_science_projekt/RQ7.md

 ### Most Budget-Friendly University Canteens:

+This highlights the five most affordable university canteens, with Heidelberg Zeighaus leading the list with a notably low price of 1.1€

 ![cheapest](https://github.com/jonasweinschuetz/data_science_projekt/assets/90426856/306e074c-f283-400c-a56a-e8cc66210463)

 ## Key Finding:

 Significant disparities exist in student meal prices across different German states.

+Interestingly, we observe no distinct east-west divide in the pricing patterns, contrary to prior expectations.
+While the southern German states tend to have slightly higher prices overall, it's noteworthy that some of the cheapest canteens also hail from the southern regions.
+This suggests a nuanced landscape where geographical location does not strictly dictate pricing.

 ![mkmmmm](https://github.com/jonasweinschuetz/data_science_projekt/assets/90426856/8b251304-216a-486c-b168-a6daf75aeeca)